 Some sessions of SJIW will be led or co-led by guest lecturers.
-They include for instance Zoya Hasan and Vinod Dua.
+They include for instance Zoya Hasan.
 The course will offer a broad introduction to journalism, focusing on issues of identity broadly conceived.

 SJIW will train participants in a journalism of substance, a more meaningful, grounded journalism, a journalism that believes that people matter.
 The course seeks to go beyond journalism school, beyond the offerings of a standard mass communication or a mass media course.
 Furthermore, SJIW seeks to help nurture women’s voices in Indian journalism, and, relatedly, to help make Indian journalism more excellent.
 The course would offer a ladder of entry, and a community for instruction, mentorship, and support to aspiring and practicing women journalists.

 Fee per person through individual registration: Rs.
 20,000.

 Fee per person through group registration: as low as Rs.
 12,000 per person.

 College and post-graduate students aspiring to become journalists, to early- and mid-career practicing journalists, to those considering a career shift towards journalism are welcome to register.
 Enrollment is on a first-come, first-served basis.